sourceallies/glue-biscuit/README.md

 In order to support this pattern, both input and target records must satisfy a couple criteria:
 - Each record must have a set of columns that uniquely identify the entity that is being manipulated.
 This is typically the columns that are the primary key in the source.
 - Each record must have a timestamp that orders the mutations.
-- Opitonally, to support deletes, each record needs a way to identify that it is a delete.
+- Optionally, to support deletes, each record needs a way to identify that it is a delete.

 This is the logical algorithm to process this data:
-1. New records are loaded from the source (usually via a Bookmark)
+1. New records are loaded from the source (usually via a Job Bookmark).
 1. Source events are converted into the target structure.
 As part of this conversion, populate an `effective_date` column with the event time and a `_deleted` flag with `true` if the event represents a deletion and `false` otherwise.
 1. Load the current target dataset.
-1. Add a `_deleted` column to the target with a value of `false`
+1. Add a `_deleted` column to the target with a value of `false`.
-1. Union the source and target
+1. Union the source and target.
 1. Execute a group-by on the primary key columns.
 1. For each group, reduce the group by selecting the record with the largest timestamp (most current record).
-1. This resulting dataset now has exactly one record per entity
+1. This resulting dataset now has exactly one record per entity.
-1. Filter out any records with a `_deleted` flag that is `true`
+1. Filter out any records with a `_deleted` flag that is `true`.
 1. Drop the `_deleted` column.
 1. Write out the output to the target.
 1. Purge data from the target that existed prior to the job run.